alfonsoruiz/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  -Context API helps simplify state management by allowing global data to be passed to any necessary components without the need for prop drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  - The store within Redux is a single JavasScript object that contains the entire state of an application.
+Because of this fact it is refered to as as the single source of truth.
+  - Actions are objects that describe events in a UI and are dispatched to reducers with the necessary information to update the state tree.
+  - Reducers are pure functions that take in the current state tree and an action as arguments and update the state tree accordlingly.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  - Application state is data that is required through out many or all parts of an application and Component state is data that is not required through out an application only within the component itself.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  - redux-thunk is middleware that allows Redux to preform Asynchronous operations.
+It changes our action creators by giving access to the dispatch function within Asynchronous operations

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  - I would have to say redux as of now simply because I have more experience with it at the moment.

 ## Project Set Up